imba/imba.io/content/docs/decorators.md

 > [tip box yellow] Decorators are considered an experimental feature.

-Decorators are special functions which can be used to replace a property with a new [descriptor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#description) at runtime.
-This means you can alter the functionality of a method call by replacing or wrapping it with some other code.
+Decorators are special functions which can alter the functionality of a method call by replacing or wrapping it with some other code.
+Decorators do this by modifying a property (usually a method) with a new [descriptor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#description) at runtime.

-Imba includes some built-in decorators such as @observable.
+Imba includes some built-in decorators such as [@observable](/docs/observable).
 This page teaches you how to build your own.

-This example replaces the decorated function with a different message.
+The following example defines a decorators which replaces decorated function, to display a message.

 ```imba
 # [preview=console]